 Parameter Description Enable Port Forwarding Enable Port Forwarding Private IP This is the private IP of the server behind the NAT firewall.
 Note: You need to give your LAN PC clients a fixed/static IP address for Port Forwarding to work properly. Туре This is the protocol type to be forwarded.
 You can choose to forward "TCP" or "UDP" packets only or select "both" to forward both "TCP" and "UDP" packets.
 Port Range The range of ports to be forward to the private IP.
 Comment The description of this setting.

-Add Port Forwarding into the table Fill in the "Private IP", "Type", "Port Range" and "Comment" of the setting to be added and then click "Add".
+Add Port Forwarding into the table Fill in the "Private IP", "Type", "Port Range" and the fields will be cleared.

+Fill in the "Private IP", "Type", "Port Range" and "Comment" of the setting to be added and then click "Add".
 Then this Port Forwarding setting will be added into the "Current Port Forwarding Table" below.
-If you find any typo before adding it and want to retype again, just click "Clear" and the fields will be cleared.

-Remove Port Forwarding into the table

-If you want to remove some Port Forwarding settings from the "Current Port Forwarding Table", select the Port Forwarding settings you want to remove in the table and then click "Delete Selected".
+If you find any typo before adding it and want to retype again, just click "Clear" and settings from the "Current Port Forwarding Table", select the Port Forwarding settings you want to remove in the table and then click "Delete Selected".
 If you want remove all Port Forwarding settings from the table, just click "Delete All" button.
 Click "Reset" will clear your current selections.